McLean, Webster, Henderson, Hancock, Ohio, and Union County assistance programs.

 Hancock County Repair Affair is a home modification and repair program for the disabled and senior citizens.
 The non-profit is based in Lewisport.
 Volunteers are needed.
 Telephone number is (270) 927-8448.

-Salvation Army supports the working poor, elderly, and others in the entire region, including Webster County.
+Salvation Army supports the working poor, elderly, and others in the entire region, including Webster, Ohio and nearby counties.
 The non-profit offers guidance and counseling.
 Some basic needs can be met, including clothing, free emergency food, access to a pantry, and emergency financial aid.
 Case workers also offer youth recreation and character building programs after school and also during the summer.
-(270) 685-5576.
+There is of course Angel Tree Christmas toy program, homeless shelter, and school items as well as other assistance programs.
+Call (270) 685-5576.
+Or more on Webster and Henderson County Salvation Army.

 South Hancock Senior Citizens Center provides a full range of social, recreational, educational, and personal programs for seniors and their spouses.
 (270) 927-8313.
 More on senior programs in Kentucky.